FoolCode/Inet/README.md

 #### Store it in MySQL

-Instead of using a `varchar`, create a `decimal (39,0)` column that will store the entire length of the number.
+Instead of using a `varchar` column, create a `decimal (39,0)` column that will store the entire length of the number.
+Enjoy better matching speed than you would have with `varchar`.